jina-ai/jina/docs/fundamentals/flow/topology.md

 Then splitting the load across two or more machines yields better results.

 For Shards you can define which shard (instance) will receive the request from its predecessor.
 This behaviour is called `polling`.
 By default `polling` is set so `ANY`, which means only one shard will receive a request.
-If `polling` is to `ALL` it means that all shards will receive a request.
+If `polling` is to `ALL` it means that all Shards will receive a request.

 When you shard your index, the request handling usually differs between index and search requests:

 - Index (and update, delete) will just be handled by a single shard => `polling='any'`
-- Search requests are handled by all shards => `polling='all'`
+- Search requests are handled by all Shards => `polling='all'`

 For indexing you only want a single shard to receive a request, because this is sufficient to add it to the index.
-For searching you probably need to send the search request to all shards, because the requested data could be on any shard.
+For searching you probably need to send the search request to all Shards, because the requested data could be on any shard.

 ```python Usage
 from jina import Flow